matoous/dzxcz/content/about/index.md

 Other than that, I enjoy quantifying my life.
 I keep track of my finances (using [ledger]({{< ref "/posts/ledger" >}})), activites (on [strava](https://www.strava.com/athletes/36515485), newly also on [this blog]({{< ref "/stats" >}})), and other metrics that I don't currently publish here.
 I do this because I enjoy statistics and data even though I am mediocre at best at both.
-Sharing the stats publicly holds me accountable and helps me spend less and workout more.
+By sharing the stats publicly on this blog I hold myself more accountable.

 ## Philosophy